CannAgent vs POSaBIT — side by side comparison

 Who POSaBIT actually serves well.

-Market segment: Single-location through mid-market dispensaries who lead with cashless-payments selection (PIN debit / closed-loop / ACH) and accept the bundled POS as the trade.
+Market segment: Single-location through mid-market WA dispensaries who lead with cashless-payments selection (ACH / Pay-by-Bank since the 2023 PIN-debit pivot) and accept the bundled POS as the trade.
+Roughly 70% of WA retail by some operator-reported counts — POSaBIT got there first and won on payments, not on register breadth.

-Best for: Single-shop or small-chain operators whose primary procurement decision is the cashless-payments rail (PIN debit / closed-loop / ACH) and who accept the bundled POS as the trade.
+Best for: Single-shop or small-chain WA operators whose primary procurement decision is the cashless-payments rail (ACH / Pay-by-Bank) and who accept the bundled POS as the trade.
+NOT the right fit for operators whose pain is operational (vendor email backlog, ordering decisions, §280E reconciliation, customer touchpoint cadence) — that's where CannAgent's Blaze + Perfect Menu + cadence engine + §280E QBO push outshine a payments-first stack.

 If that’s your shape, POSaBIT probably fits.
 If not, the rest of this page lays out where CannAgent diverges.